xtzchads/eye.xtzchad.xyz/README.md

 # The Eye of Chad

-The Eye of Chad is a web application that visualizes Tezos blockchain transactions.
+The Eye of Chad is a web application that visualizes Tezos blockchain transactions with non-zero amounts of tez.

 There are two sliders - transaction depth slider and a dust filter slider (for the case when there are too many inputs or outputs)